serdarburakguneri/hobby-streamer/README.md

 # Hobby Streamer

 A personal playground for experimenting with video streaming and content management.
-This project explores building a simple streaming platform with basic asset management capabilities.
+This project explores building a simple streaming platform with basic asset management capabilities while testing best practices and improving Go knowledge.

 ## Architecture